Rudolf Abel: Capture

-In April 1957, Fisher told his artist friends he was going south on a seven-week vacation.
+In April 1957, Fisher told his artist friends he was going south on a seven-week holiday.
 Less than three weeks later, acting on Häyhänen's information, surveillance was established near Fisher's photo studio.
 On 28 May 1957, in a small park opposite Fulton Street, FBI agents spotted a man acting nervously.
 From time to time the man got up, walked around, and eventually left.
 FBI agents were convinced he fit the description of "MARK".
 The surveillance continued on "MARK" and, on the night of 13 June, a light was seen to go on in Fisher's studio at 10:00 pm.

 On 15 June 1957, Häyhänen was shown a photograph of Fisher taken by the FBI with a hidden camera.
 Häyhänen confirmed that it was "MARK" in the photograph.
 Once the FBI had a positive identification, they stepped up surveillance, following Fisher from his studio to the Hotel Latham.
 Fisher was aware of the "tail" but, as he had no passport to leave the country, he devised a plan to be used upon his capture.
 Fisher decided that he would not turn traitor as Häyhänen had done because he still trusted the KGB and he knew that if he cooperated with the FBI, he would not see his wife and daughter again.

 At 7:00 am on 21 June 1957, Fisher answered a knock on the door to his room, Room 839.
 Upon opening the door, he was confronted by FBI agents who addressed him as "colonel" and stated that they had "information concerning [his] involvement in espionage."
 Fisher knew that the FBI's use of his rank could have only come from Häyhänen.
 Fisher said nothing to the FBI and, after spending twenty-three minutes staring at Fisher, the FBI agents called in the waiting Immigration and Naturalization Service officers who arrested Fisher and detained him under section 242 of the Immigration and Nationality Act.